jarvispact/remix-hr-management/README.md

 1. `npm i` to install all dependencies
 2. `npm run db:up` to start a postgres container and to apply the db dump
+2. `npm run prisma:generate` to generate the types and the prisma client
+2. `npm run create-test-data` to create the test data

 ## start in development mode